arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 1. **Deployment Section**: Navigate to the "Deployment" tab in Edge Impulse Studio
 2. **Arduino Library**: Select "Arduino library" as the deployment target
 3. **Optimization Settings**: Choose `int8` quantization for memory efficiency on the Opta™
-4. **Model Analysis**:Review memory usage and inference timing estimates
+4. **Model Analysis**: Review memory usage and inference timing estimates
 5. **Download Library**: Download the generated Arduino library ZIP file
 6. **Library Installation**: Install in the Arduino IDE using "Sketch > Include Library > Add .ZIP Library"